-Some of the grants KDE awards to districts may only be spent for a specific purpose.
-Some of these grants are formula driven and others can be competitive.
-Districts record the revenue and expenditures of these grants in the financial accounting software in the Special Revenue Fund.^f
+Some of the grants KDE awards to districts may be spent only for a specific purpose.
+Some of these grants are formula driven, and others can be competitive.
+Districts record the revenue and expenditures of these grants in the financial accounting software in the special revenue fund.^f allocations to schools within 30 days after districts receive the total allotment of revenue from KDE.

-In regards to grants in the SBDM allocation formula, "categorical programs" are defined in 702 KAR 3:246 as programs under which funding and uses for funding are specifically set by the funding authority and are not in the General Fund.
-For the most part, these are grants that are in the Special Revenue Fund.
 702 KAR 3:246, sec.
-8 requires districts to provide professional development (PD) allocations to schools within 30 days of districts receiving the total allotment of revenue from KDE.
+9 requires school councils to review the budgets for all categorical programs and provide comments to the BOE prior to the adoption of the budgets.

+In regard to grants in the SBDM allocation formula, 702 KAR 3:246 defines categorical programs as programs under which funding and uses for funding are specifically set by the funding authority and are not in the general fund.
+For the most part, these are grants that are in the special revenue fund.
 702 KAR 3:246, sec.
-9 requires school councils to review the budgets for all categorical programs and provide comments to the BOE prior to the adoption of the budgets.
+8 requires districts to provide professional development

-^f The Special Revenue Fund is often referred to as Fund 2.
+^f The special revenue fund is often referred to as fund 2.